-A full programme is put into place to make the transition from primary to secondary school as smooth and stress free as possible both for the child and parents.
+A full transition programme can be arranged to make the transition from primary to secondary school as smooth and stress free as possible for both the child and parents.

-This involves special needs staff working with primary colleagues in year 6: organising, planning meetings, talking to parents and additional pupil visits to Ercall Wood prior to the taster days.
+This may involve special needs staff working with primary colleagues in year 6: organising, planning meetings, talking to parents and additional pupil visits to Ercall Wood prior to the taster days.

-Each student with a statement of special educational needs or a particular level of need has a Key worker.
+Each student with a statement of special educational needs or a particular level of need may have a Key worker.